Toufa7/Cub3D/Readme.md

 :question: What does mlx_get_data_addr do ?

-> it provide us with information about the generated image if it works as it should it should provide 3 informations :
+> it provide us with information about the generated image, if it works as it should it should provide you with 3 informations :

 :small_blue_diamond: bpp         : how many bits required to express a color of a pixel

-:small_blue_diamond: size_line   : how many bytes required to store
+:small_blue_diamond: size_line   : how many bytes required to store one horizontal line in memory

-:small_blue_diamond: endian      : techinque to store data (Hex Format  ) in your RAM
+:small_blue_diamond: endian      : techinque to store data (Hex Format) in your RAM

 :question: What's endian means ?